RIB Charter in the Solent: Frequently asked questions

 How do I book a RIB Charter?

-Once we have firmed up a date we’ll send you an e-booking form for you to complete.
-Once recieved we’ll send an invoice and when that is paid your charter is confirmed.
+Once we have firmed up a date, we’ll send you an e-booking form for you to complete.
+Once received, we’ll send an invoice and when that is paid, your charter is confirmed.